Chart Color Schemes

 Infrastructure

-Plenty - Yarrambat has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Plenty - Yarrambat has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 42 projects that may impact this region.
-Notable projects include Plenty River Flood Management Works, St Helena Place, Mill Park Wetlands Upgrade, and North East Link - Connections.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 42 projects potentially impacting this region.
+Notable ones are Plenty River Flood Management Works, St Helena Place, Mill Park Wetlands Upgrade, and North East Link - Connections.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.